maudbv/UrbanGrasslandAllergens/README.md

 ## Analyses
 The master script **script/MASTER Run analyses.R** will run all analyses sequentially to reproduce results anf figures from the article in preparation.
 Result tables and figures are stored in a **results/** folder.
-An Rmardown document **UrbanAllergensAnalyses.Rmd** is also provided to create a report summarising results with illustrations.
+An Rmarkdown document **UrbanAllergensAnalyses.Rmd** is also provided to create an illustrated report summarising results.

 <img src="https://user-images.githubusercontent.com/6454302/115234901-da151080-a119-11eb-89ba-4b752414cfd6.png" alt="Figure 4" width="600">